Angus King III: Early life and education

 Angus S. King III was born in Skowhegan, Maine in 1970 or 1971.
 His father, Angus King Jr., has served as a US Senator from Maine since 2013 and was the state's governor for two terms from 1995 to 2003.
 His mother is deacon and writer Edie Hazard Birney.
 His stepmother is Mary Herman, who is married to Senator King.

 King showed early interest in politics, volunteering for Michael Dukakis' 1988 presidential campaign when he was 18 years old.
 He attended Dartmouth College, his father's alma mater, during which time he campaigned for Bill Clinton and Al Gore.
 King graduated cum laude from Dartmouth in 1993.

-After college, from 1995 to 1997, King worked as an assistant to the chief of staff at the White House under President Bill Clinton.
-Following his White House service, he worked as a consultant with Bain & Company.
 King later pursued graduate education, earning an MBA with distinction from Harvard Business School in 2001.

 Career

 From 1995 to 1997, King worked as an assistant to the director of communications and assistant to the chief of staff at the White House under Bill Clinton.
 He later worked at the Bain & Company management consultancy.

 In 2002, King moved back to Maine, where he worked in the renewable energy sector.
 He worked at wind energy company First Wind.
 He also worked on affordable housing as a project developer and partner at Wishcamper Group.

 King founded renewable energy company Peaks Renewables, a subsidiary of Summit Utilities which has worked on a project in Clinton, Maine to produce renewable natural gas from cow manure.
 King left Peaks Renewables in 2025.

 Political career

-In May 2025, King announced he would be running as a Democrat in the 2026 Maine gubernatorial election.
-He is seeking to replace Democrat Janet Mills, who is not seeking re-election due to term limits.
-King has not previously held elected office.
-King's platform includes lowering costs for families, building more housing, and creating jobs among Maine small businesses.
-In campaign messaging, he has emphasized both his role as a political outsider and his legacy as the son of Senator Angus King.
+In May 2025, King announced he would run a Democrat in the 2026 Maine gubernatorial election King had not previously held elected office.
+King's platform included lowering costs for families, building more housing, and creating jobs among Maine small businesses.
+In campaign messaging, he emphasized both his role as a political outsider and his legacy as the son of Senator Angus King.
 He has described himself as a "moderate".

-A June poll by Pan Atlantic Research showed King with 33% support among likely Democratic Gubernatorial primary voters, ahead of the other prospective candidates Democratic included in the poll—Secretary of State Shenna Bellows, former Maine House Speaker Hannah Pingree, and former Maine Senator Troy Jackson.
+A June 2025 poll by Pan Atlantic Research showed King with 33% support among likely Democratic gubernatorial primary voters, ahead of the other prospective Democratic candidates included in the poll—Secretary of State Shenna Bellows, former Maine House Speaker Hannah Pingree, and former Maine Senator Troy Jackson.
+In three succeeding polls, King saw his support drop to 5%.

+King ultimately finished last in the Democratic primary, winning 8% of the first-preference votes in Maine's ranked-choice voting system.
+The primary was won by Pingree after King, Bellows, and Jackson had been eliminated.